 Other Info We’ve Included

 We’ve also included the model year of the bike we rode, as well as some measurements.
-Some bikes have seen changes to the build kits since we rode them, and one or two bikes have seen mild revisions to the geometry, but we feel these comparisons generally hold true for the current versions of the bikes as well.
+Some bikes have seen changes to the build kits and paint since we rode them, but they’re still essentially the same bike.

 We’ve also included a few basic stats on the bikes we rode, which are abbreviated as follows: